K-1: K-1 Grand Prix

 K-1 World Grand Prix Final Eliminator ("Final 16") is an event where 16 participants compete for the final eight spots in the Final ("Final 8").
 Eight participants from the Final Eliminator meet at the K-1 World Grand Prix Final.
-Lesser elements in the tournament format have been significantly modified in years.
+Other elements of the tournament format would be modified over the years.
 The final was held at Tokyo Dome from 1997 to 2006.
-The 2012 final took place for the first time in history outside Japan, in Zagreb, Croatia.

-K-1 World MAX and other
+K-1 World MAX and others

 By 2002, K-1 started the K-1 World MAX ("Middleweight Artistic Xtreme") tournament for 70 kg (154 lb) Middleweight division, following a similar scheme to K-1 World Grand Prix (with theoretically four regional eliminators).
 In 2007, K-1 introduced two new title belts separate from K-1 World GP Champions, Super Heavyweight World Title for fighters over 100 kg/220 lbs and Heavyweight World Title for fighters under 100 kg/156–220 lbs.

 Broadcast

-K-1 events have been shown on the Tokyo Broadcasting System and Fuji TV.
-Following the reformation of K-1 under "K-1 World GP", it bounced between several different broadcasters such as GAORA SPORTS, BS Sky PerfecTV! and TV TOKYO.
-K-1 events are currently being broadcast by Abema TV.
+K-1 events have been shown on the Tokyo Broadcasting System and Fuji TV during FEG ownership.
+Following the reformation of K-1 under the "K-1 World League" & "K-1 World GP" banners, events would air through other broadcasters such as GAORA SPORTS, BS Sky PerfecTV! and TV Tokyo.

-K-1 Japan Group also operates a YouTube channel where fights, press conferences, and general media is uploaded.
+K-1 events are currently broadcast through streaming service Abema TV domestically in Japan.
+The promotion regularly uploads full fights, press conferences, and general media to its global YouTube channel.

+On August 30, 2023, it was announced that DAZN would begin distributing future K-1 events in 200 countries, beginning with the ReBOOT～K-1 ReBIRTH～ event on September 10.